kercheval/GradleCMPlugin/README.md

 - Creation of Gradle plugins and tasks using standard Java
 - Automatic task run based on the gradle lifecycle.
 - Use of the Gradle API for task customization and iteration
 - Use of the Gradle API for hooking existing tasks
 - Use of java based closure implementation to extend gradle tasks
-- Use of a property to distinguish between versions and build types
+- Use of JGit to obtain VCS status and to read and set tags

 ##Build Info Plugin